What is a Texas Administrator or Service Company for a Workers’ Compensation SIG Bond

 Know what this bond is for and how to obtain it!

 The group will need to be issued a Certificate of Approval to be recognized as such.
-In order to procure one from the Commissioner, the group will need to fulfill certain requirements, and one of which is a surety bond posted by the group’s Administrator or Service Company.
+To procure one from the Commissioner, the group will need to fulfill certain requirements, and one of which is a surety bond posted by the group’s Administrator or Service Company.

 The surety bond’s Principal will be the Worker’s Compensation Self-Insured Group’s Administrator or Services Company.

-Each Worker’s Compensation Self-Insured Group is required to appoint an Administrator in order to manage their daily activities.
+Each Worker’s Compensation Self-Insured Group is required to appoint an Administrator to manage their daily activities.

 They are also permitted, but not required, to appoint a Services Company.
 The Services Company’s duties are as follows: